ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Allow for work to be done asynchronously (i.e., take-home instead of live coding).
   * If you're indexing strongly on signals from the coding process such that take-homes are not rich enough, consider asking the candidate to record themselves (via Loom or other similar tools) doing a part of the exercise.

-* Be explicit about what you're looking for in the candidate s output.
+* Be explicit about what you're looking for in the candidate's output.
 For example, if your scoring rubric measures how well they ve documented their code, then ensure the prompt the candidate is given tells them to include documentation.
 Or if you plan to run the code, let the candidate know whether you'll just be evaluating correctness, or if other elements matter, such as performance, negative cases, etc.

 #### Candidate Experience and Drop-Off